TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-atlys/README.txt

   $ make xconfig
   $ make ise (or make ise-synp to use Synplify for synthesis)

-The testbench is not in a usable state.
-Getting the simulation through initialization of SPI flash and DDR2 memory is not so easy.

 The FPGA can be programmed directly using "make ise-prog-fpga".

 Design specifics